-We have audited the financial statements of the governmental activities and the major fund of Town of Haverhill, Florida (the "Town") as of and for the fiscal year ended September 30, 2010, which collectively comprise the Town's basic financial statements and have issued our report thereon dated September 7, 2011.
+We have audited the financial statements of the governmental activities and the major fund of the Town of Haverhill, Florida (the "Town") as of and for the fiscal year ended September 30, 2012, which collectively comprise the Town's basic financial statements and have issued our report thereon dated June 21, 2013.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.